MaharajMahaadev/MyMark-Website/readme.md

+# MyMark Website

-This is a website which displays various stock data using websites
+This is a website which displays various stock data using APIs.
+It is coded using Javascript, JQuery, HTML and CSS.